 Diversity and inclusion: not the same in workplace culture

-Before we continue, an important note: while they’re sometimes used interchangeably, diversity and inclusion refer to different concepts when it comes to creating inclusive culture.
+Before we continue, an important note: while they’re sometimes used interchangeably, diversity and inclusion refer to different concepts when it comes to fostering an inclusive culture.
 Diversity refers to the variety of groups represented within your workforce – in other words, its heterogeneity.
 On the other hand, inclusion is used to describe the experience of individuals who belong to those different groups, particularly the degree to which they are invited to participate.
 Diversity is easier to track with quantitative data, while inclusion requires more in-depth qualitative research and employee surveying to measure.

-There are many different inclusive culture meanings and definitions, but we find Microsoft’s explanation most complete.
+There are many different inclusive company culture meanings and definitions, but we find Microsoft’s explanation most complete.
 According to Microsoft, “an inclusive culture is one that encourages everyone to belong, recognizes there are reasons some may feel unable to, and actively works to identify what those reasons are so the barriers can be removed.”

 If diversity is what brings employees of different backgrounds into a company, inclusion is what keeps them there.
 In fact, without a concerted effort to perpetuate inclusion, diversity initiatives are likely to fail.
 When there is a lack of inclusive culture, new hires from underrepresented groups will grow quickly frustrated and leave for greener pastures.